xuelang-group/suanpan-java-sdk/README.md

 ## subscribe queue

 Please be noted that the subscribe queue interface will run infinitely, blocking the whole application.
+PS: can consider manipulate `ExecutorService` to execute subscribeQueue interface, preventing from blocking the main thread.

 When new message arrives in the subscribed queue, this method will fetch the message and pass it to the `Handler` object.